The process of life

 We are elucidating the complex processes that underpin the emergent behaviour of molecular networks and how these coalesce to generate the robust properties that define life through cells to populations.

 We work across bacteria, fungi, plants, animals and humans, not only studying them alone but also how they interact to shape each other’s destinies and behaviour.

 We study how life develops and functions throughout its course in health and disease, how it evolves across the generations and the effect of technological, behavioural, and clinical interventions designed to improve key outcomes such as wellbeing.

 We have a total of £48 million in grant income in this area.
 This success is mediated by world-class facilities and an interconnected network of interdisciplinary institutes and centres including:

-We run fascinating undergraduate and postgraduate programmes across three bioscience departments.
+We run fascinating undergraduate and postgraduate programmes across our School of Biosciences.

 News and features

 The University’s four flagship institutes bring together our key strengths to tackle global issues, turning interdisciplinary and translational research into real-world solutions.